 In the Changeset Comment type (or just copy and paste):

-If you want to give up on a square, or weren't able to finish, then that is absolutely fine - please just save any work that you have done (as above) then follow the instructions in the Back to Huckathon.org below so that we know to go back to that square.
+If you want to give up on a square, or weren’t able to finish, then that is absolutely fine - please just save any work that you have done (as above) then follow the instructions in the Back to Community Mapping Uganda section below so that we know to go back to that square.

 Well done and thank you, you have successfully mapped an area that has never been mapped before!!
-Now head back to the Huckathon.org tab which will now have different buttons.
+Now head back to the Community Mapping Uganda tab which will now have different buttons from the ones that you saw.
 If you finished mapping your square then please click the big green button, if you didn’t finish then please click the red button:

 Either way, you will then be taken to a new square and you can start the process all over again!

-Once again, thankyou again for taking part in the Mapathon - this is really important work that will change people's lives for the better!
+Once again, thankyou again for taking part in mapping for Community Mapping Uganda - this is really important work that will change people’s lives for the better!